emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has movies, shows and anime. ✔️
 1. Site does have watchlists. ✔️
 1. Site has some sorting options, but more content discoverability options would be nice. ⚠️
-1. Site does have 4K content. ✔️
+1. Site does have 4K content (videasy only). ⚠️
 1. Site looks good + works well on mobile. ✔️

 ***
-## Arabflix
+## NetPlayz
 ### Score: 19/24
-1. Streams load very fast. ✔️
-1. The content is 1080p+ and allows switching to lower quality. ✔️
-1. Finds popular things with no issue, including older content. ✔️
-1. Has 9 sources, but does not autoswitch if one fails. ⚠️
-1. Site does not have episode auto-next. ❌
-1. Sites UI is good, feels very modern, shows results as you type. ✔️
-1. Has subs built into most players. ✔️
-1. Has movies, shows and anime. ✔️
-1. Site has continue watching feature on homepage. ✔️
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site does have 4K content. ✔️
-1. Site looks good + works well on mobile. ✔️

-***
-## Cinema Deck
-### Score: 19/24
-1. Streams load very fast. ✔️
+1. Some servers load fast, but main has issues sometimes. ⚠️
 1. Content is 1080p, and can be lowered. ✔️
-1. Good for both new and old content. ✔️
+1. Finds streams consistently for both new and old content. ✔️
-1. Has 6 servers, but does not auto-switch if ones fails. ⚠️
+1. Has 14 english and 4 non eng servers and it does auto-switch if ones fails. ✔️
-1. Site does not have episode auto-next. ❌
+1. Site does have episode auto-next. ✔️
-1. Sites UI is good, feels very modern, shows results as you type. ✔️
+1. Sites player is nice, but overall site UI could be improved. ⚠️
-1. Has built in subs for most content. ✔️
+1. Has built in subs for most content + allows adjustments or adding own. ✔️
-1. Has movies, shows and anime. ✔️
+1. It has movies, shows and anime. ✔️
-1. Site has watch lists when you signup.  ✔️
-1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Has history and watchlist. ✔️
+1. Has decent sorting options, but more discoverability options would be nice. ⚠️
-1. Site does have 4K content. ✔️
+1. Site does not 4K content. ❌
 1. Site looks good + works well on mobile. ✔️

 ***